Connect with a certified trainer for free

 • Medication: Nonsteroidal anti-inflammatory (NSAID) medication like ibuprofen can be helpful for relieving pain.

-• Steroid Injections: Corticosteroid (anti-inflammatory medicine) injections can reduce swelling of the tendons and resolve the triggering sensation.
+• Steroid Injections: Corticosteroid (anti-inflammatory medicine) injections help to decrease swollen tendon tissue and resolve the triggering sensation.

 • Physical Therapy: Gentle exercises can help reduce stiffness and increase mobility in your finger.